 If the reptilian mind were allowed to govern without reason it would destroy our society as we know it; in fact it is what drove (and in some areas of the world continues to drive) nations to war and destruction.
 In order to regulate the impulses of our reptilian mind we have put into place laws constructed from the rational mind.
 Because the rational mind KNOWS – for example – that killing each other in the name of territory is not a matter of survival – in fact it is the opposite of survival.
 But sometimes, the reptile in us even flouts laws to get its way.
 Jealousy is a reptilian mechanism which serves no purpose in terms of survival.
 In a word, reptilian impulses (which are still used by many animals to survive) are usually no longer required by adult humans to survive.

 In any relationship, jealousy means that the mind has decided you need the other person to survive because you think you will be incomplete without them.
-Jealousy is the flip side of insecurity; and this is learned.
-But which old pattern does it come from?
+Jealousy is the flip side of insecurity; sometimes it’s valid, other times its disproportionate.
 Originally insecurity is rooted in childhood.
 It manifests itself during the time you grow and separate from your mother (who was once a part of you).
 The mind perceives it as a loss of the self and creates insecurity as a means of survival.
 After all, if your mother were to disappear before you are able to take care of yourself, it might mean death.
 But this pattern established in our formative years, no longer serves us as adults.
 Losing someone no longer means death.
 Rationally we know it.
-And yet relationship after relationship we reinforce it (some idiots even sing about it).
+And yet relationship after relationship we reinforce it (some idiots even sing about it.
+I’m looking at you John Lennon).

 For me, a polyamorous relationship is about conscious choice; but even for those who don’t choose it, they admit that such an openness must bring about a constant re-examination of the relationship.
 It challenges the emotions.
 Jealousy is a symptom of an underlying issue of your own insecurity and fear.
 The question is of what.
 Is your relationship in danger of breaking up?
 Then your jealousy is shouting at you to ‘wake the fuck up’ and work on it.
 And if your relationship is fine (polyamorous or otherwise) it tells you that you have deeper rooted self-esteem issue.
 How much happier you would be if you started working on it!
 In either sense it is far from being a demon.
 It’s an opportunity.
 I throw my arms open wide and say to Jealousy, ‘Come on in old friend, I’m so glad you’re here.
 What is it you want me to work on?’

-So isn’t it a pity that in our society, jealousy – such a wonderful red flag – is suppressed or worse validated.
+So isn’t it a pity that in our society, jealousy – such a wonderful red flag either of your own insecurity or your troubled relationship – is suppressed, or worse validated?
 In many cases like my friend, it’s worn like a proud badge ~ ‘I’m a jealous person’.
 It’s like saying ‘Yes, my insecurity is a great thing.
 I like to feed it and have no intention of solving it.
 In fact I prefer to criticise and oppress others to try and make it flourish better.’

 We live in a fool’s paradise which lauds emotional intelligence and yet has no structure to develop it.
 Our emotions make us feel uncomfortable so instead we build controls to avoid facing them.
 We crown our maturity by learning how to drive, learning how to have sex and learning how to drink.
 And then repress the very tools our minds provide which would help us actually become an adult.